cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_timer.rst

 Important Note:
 ^^^^^^^^^^^^^^^^
 - For 64 bit mode, if the MODE_MTIME_BIT is '1', then issue an interrupt irq_lo_o irrespective of whether the interrupt is enabled or disabled through the IRQ_BIT.
-- For 64 bit mode, busy_o pin is used to provide the status of APB Timer and it will be driven high if the 64 bit Timer is enabled.
+- For 64 bit mode, the busy_o pin is used to provide the status of APB Timer and it will be driven high if the 64 bit Timer is enabled.

 Modes of Timer:
 ~~~~~~~~~~~~~~~